 Not to mention, there’s actually a mini Pack ‘N Play model that’s comparable in size to many bassinets!

 Here are the measurements of some of the smallest bassinets and playards:

 Scroll to the right to view the full chart.
 Click any heading to sort.

 Space-saving products *NOT* to buy

 Particularly if your room is small, it may be tempting to purchase a bedside sleeper or a co-sleeper placed directly in your bed.

-Neither of these are recommended by the AAP.
+Neither of these is recommended by the AAP.

 The safest place for your baby is a freestanding bassinet, Pack ‘n Play, or crib.
 These 3 product categories meet CPSC standards for infant sleep.

-Next, we’ll talk about (safe) options that you can easily move room to room!
+Next, we’ll talk about (safe) options that you can easily move from room to room!